RajidiSahithi/ERA_Session8/README.md

 #### ReduceLROnPlateau
 Instead of using a fixed learning rate, we will use a learning rate scheduler, which will change the learning rate after every batch of training.
 There are many strategies for varying the learning rate during training.
 In this model
 * I used "ReduceOnPlateue" and "One Cycle Learning Rate Policy", which involves starting with a low learning rate, gradually increasing it batch-by-batch to a high learning rate for about 30% of epochs, then gradually decreasing it to a very low value for the remaining epochs.
-* Weight decay: here I selected weight decay=0
+* Weight decay: here I selected weight decay=1e-05. that is L2 (Ridge regularization) adds a squared magnitude of coefficient as a penalty term to the loss function.

 ###### OBSERVATIONS
 * keep on running the model accuracy of the model is being increased